Finite type coarse expanding conformal dynamics: Selfsimilar groups

+\pf (1), (2), and (3) are implied by Lemma 3.8.4, Theorem 3.8.6, and Theorem 3.6.3 of \cite{nekrashevych:book:selfsimilar}, respectively; see also \cite{nekrashevych:hyperbolic}.
+(4) is a general consequence of hyperbolicity and the fact that $F$ is cellular.
+It is clear that $\bdry F$ is continuous and surjective.
+It is finite-to-one since a point of the boundary is represented by at most finitely many rays, and every ray has finitely many preimages.
+(5) seems to be implied by the discussion in \cite[\S 4.6.1]{nekrashevych:book:selfsimilar} but for completeness we include a proof in \S 6.4.

-{\bf Augmented trees.} As mentioned above, we may assume that the generating set $S$ is closed under restrictions and contains the nucleus $\NNN$.
-In this case, the selfsimilarity complex inherits additional structure making it an {\em augmented rooted tree} in the sense of V. Kaimanovich \cite{kaimanovich:sierpinski}: if vertices $u_1=x_1v_1$ and $u_2=x_2v_2$ at the same level are joined by a horizontal edge, then so are $v_1$ and $v_2$ (we allow $v_1=v_2$).
-This follows immediately by considering the previous diagram with $g = s \in S$:
+{\bf Augmented trees.} If in addition $S$ is a good generating set for a contracting action i.e., one which contains the nucleus and which is closed under restrictions, then the selfsimilarity complex inherits additional structure making it an {\em augmented rooted tree} in the sense of V. Kaimanovich \cite{kaimanovich:sierpinski}: if vertices $u_1=x_1v_1$ and $u_2=x_2v_2$ at the same level are joined by a horizontal edge, then so are $v_1$ and $v_2$ (we allow $v_1=v_2$).
+That is, the complex $\Sigma$ is built out of ``squares'' of the form